 We apply these rights as required by the legislation, and this means that there may be some conditions; the way you can exercise a right will depend on the reason why we are processing your information.

-Our Data Protection Officer will inform you on the exercise of your rights, but you can also contact your local supervisory authority for more information.
-Click here to talk with our Data Protection Officer.
+Our Data Protection Officer (Europe) or our Privacy Manager will inform you on the exercise of your rights, but you can also contact your local supervisory authority for more information.
+Click here to talk with our Data Protection Officer (Europe) or with our Privacy Manager.

 Prior to exercise these rights, we will require that you confirm your identity with us.
 We typically have one month to respond to you, and you are not required to pay any charge to exercise your rights.

-To exercise your rights, Click Here to e-mail our Data Protection Officer, or contact us by phone tool free at 1-866-796-2454
+To exercise your rights, Click Here to e-mail our Data Protection Officer (Europe) or our Privacy Manager, or contact us by phone tool free at 1-866-796-2454

 Do you have more questions?

-Symbility has named a Data Protection Officer who can help you exercise your rights and better understand the way we protect your personal information.
+Symbility has named a Data Protection Officer (Europe) and a Privacy Manager who can help you exercise your rights and better understand the way we protect your personal information.